clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 our mix.

-We can use the default bundles that were added during intialization, but these include the :command:`native-kernel` bundle which has hundreds of drivers we don't need for the QEMU virtual machine.
+We can use the default bundles that were added during intialization, but these include the :command:`native-kernel` bundle which is intended to be used on a bare metal system instead of a VM.
 So we will modify the default bundle set to get a smaller kernel image, which will also be faster to load.

 #.
 Update bundles in mix: